amoilanen/misc/Scala/invoice-generator-service/README.md

 For comprehensive testing instructions, see [TESTING.md](TESTING.md).

+For detailed fake-gcs-server setup and usage, see [FAKE_GCS_SETUP.md](FAKE_GCS_SETUP.md).

 ## Configuration

-The application uses TypeSafe Config for configuration management:
+The application uses TypeSafe Config for configuration management.
+The default configuration is set up for local development with fake-gcs-server.

+### Local Development Configuration

 ```hocon
 app {